python/cpython/Doc/extending/extending.rst

 Let's first introduce some terms.
 Nobody "owns" an object; however, you can :dfn:`own a reference` to an object.
 An object's reference count is now defined as the number of owned references to it.
-The owner of a reference is responsible for calling :cfunc:`Py_DECREF` when the reference is no longer needed.
+The owner of a reference is responsible for calling :c:func:`Py_DECREF` when the reference is no longer needed.
 Ownership of a reference can be transferred.
-There are three ways to dispose of an owned reference: pass it on, store it, or call :cfunc:`Py_DECREF`.
+There are three ways to dispose of an owned reference: pass it on, store it, or call :c:func:`Py_DECREF`.
 Forgetting to dispose of an owned reference creates a memory leak.

 It is also possible to :dfn:`borrow` [#]_ a reference to an object.
-The borrower of a reference should not call :cfunc:`Py_DECREF`.
+The borrower of a reference should not call :c:func:`Py_DECREF`.
 The borrower must not hold on to the object longer than the owner from which it was borrowed.
 Using a borrowed reference after the owner has disposed of it risks using freed memory and should be avoided completely. [#]_